The First Major Battle of the English Civil War, fought on 23rdOctober 1642

 Over the next few months, there was a fruitless sequence of negotiations between King Charles and Parliament.
 During this time, each side assembled its forces.
 Parliament possessed a number of major advantages; London was firmly for Parliament, providing a major source of financial support, and the only Trained Bands in the country that could be relied upon; Parliament controlled all the main armouries, and also the navy, thereby inhibiting the Royalists in their efforts to obtain weapons, either domestically or from abroad.
 The only city in England considered to be wholeheartedly for the King was Oxford.

 King Charles was handicapped by his lack of financial resources, from the commencement of the war.
 This made the raising of troops difficult, as they could not be paid, nor equipped, nor maintained.
 Every Royalist supporter, that could be contacted, was pressed for financial assistance to the Crown.
 Clarendon tells the wryly amusing tale of how the King sent Lord Capel to see the wealthy Earl of Kingston, and John Ashburnham, Groom of the Bedchamber, to see the equally well endowed Lord Deincourt, both with estates near Nottingham, to request a loan.
-Capel journeyed to see the Earl of Kingston, who said he regretted that he did not have the resources to comply with His Majesty’s request, but that he had a neighbor, who was extremely wealthy, and would definitely be able to assist – Lord Deincourt.
+Capel journeyed to see the Earl of Kingston, who said he regretted that he did not have the resources to comply with His Majesty’s request, but that he had a neighbour, who was extremely wealthy, and would definitely be able to assist – Lord Deincourt.

 Meanwhile, Ashburnham was visiting Lord Deincourt.
 Deincourt was dismayed to have to tell Ashburnham that he was a poor man, without the means to provide the King with a loan ….
 However he knew a rich nobleman, living just up the road, who was more than able to assist His Majesty – the Earl of Kingston.